Oral Health Information for School Nurses & Teachers

 An estimated 51 million school hours per year are lost because of dental problems.
 Oral health problems can also result in failure to thrive, impaired speech development, and reduced self-esteem.
 Students may have trouble concentrating and learning and be unlikely to score as well on tests as children who are not distracted by pain. more

-Teachers and schools can promote oral health by educating students and parents about good health habits and about the services available in school-based oral health programs.
+School Nurses and teachers can promote oral health by educating students and parents about good health habits and about the services available in school-based oral health programs.
 Teachers can also help interested students pursue oral health careers.

 Oversee and organize the dental screening of students as required by state regulations.